 A second scenario analysis explored the opportunity cost in the form of displaced patient care.
 For example, given that the average consultation is assumed to take 9.2 minutes, if a CRP POC test added 4.6 minutes to a consultation then two CRP POC tests would displace one typical patient consultation.
 In the base case it was assumed that the CRP POC test adds 3 minutes to a consultation.
 In that case, if the CRP POC test can be used for both adults and children presenting with acute RTIs and for whom there is clinical uncertainty, 2.6% (95% CI: 2.1 to 3.2%) of activity will be displaced (Figure 8.14).
-If the test adds 9 minutes to a consultation, 7.8% (95% CI: 6.3 to 9.7%) of activity will be displaced activity is reduced, although it is still substantial.
+If the test adds 9 minutes to a consultation, 7.8% (95% CI: 6.3 to 9.7%) of activity will be displaced.
+If only adults are eligible for CRP POCT, then the degree of displaced activity is reduced, although it is still substantial.
 Using the base case value of 3 minutes, 1.9% (95% CI: 1.5 to 2.4%) of activity will be displaced.